WHAT ARE PILES?

 Soothing creams, ointments and suppositories may comfort any pain and discomfort.
 There are many different products available over the pawn.
 Some contain a local anaesthetic such as lidocaine.

-It may take a few weeks for your symptoms to recover from self-help measures and medicines.
-It is better always to seek advice from your Doctor.
+It may take few weeks for your symptoms to recover with self-help measures and medicines.
+It is better always to take advice from your Doctor.
 WeCare Medical Center offers the best Piles treatment in Dubai to our clients.

 Piles treatment Dubai